krishkrishna29/digi-mobile-repair/blueprint.md

 The application is a comprehensive platform for managing mobile device repairs, connecting customers with repair technicians and administrative staff.

-*   **User-Facing:** Customers can submit new repair requests, track the status of existing repairs, and communicate with support.
+*   **User-Facing:** Customers can submit new repair requests, track the status of existing repairs, view promotions, and learn about the company.
-*   **Admin-Facing:** Administrators have a full dashboard to manage incoming requests, assign jobs to technicians, update repair statuses, and oversee the entire workflow.
+*   **Admin-Facing:** Administrators have a full dashboard to manage incoming requests, assign jobs to technicians, update repair statuses, and manage promotional offers.

 ## 2. Implemented Features & Design

 ### UI/UX & Styling
 *   **Theme:** A modern, dark theme using a slate color palette for a professional and visually comfortable experience.
-*   **Layout:** Responsive and clean, focusing on clarity and ease of use for both mobile and desktop users.
+*   **Layout:** Fully responsive and clean, focusing on clarity and ease of use for both mobile and desktop users.
-*   **Components:** Utilizes modern UI components with clear visual hierarchy, including interactive forms, modals, and status timelines.
+*   **Components:** Utilizes modern UI components with clear visual hierarchy, including interactive forms, modals, status timelines, and responsive cards.
+*   **Branding:** Consistent branding with a logo and color scheme applied throughout the application.

 ### User Authentication
 *   **Firebase Authentication:** Secure email/password and phone (OTP) authentication flows.